Joren-Thijs/custom-dotnet-types-grpc-example/README.md

 # custom-dotnet-types-grpc-example

-Example of how to share protobuf definitions of custom C# types via nuget
+Example of how to share protobuf definitions of custom C# types via nuget.

+## Strucure

+This solution contains 3 projects:

+- MyCompany.Internal.Types: Library with custom types
+- MyCompany.Internal.Types.Grpc: gRPC defenitions and implementations of the custom types
+- MyCompany.Api: Example project to show how to import and use the custom gRPC types

+## build

+To build the solution simply run `dotnet build`.

+Both libraries will publish a nuget package to the local packages folder that is configured as one of the nuget sources.

 # Example README with instructions on how to use this library